Be Greater Than Average offers activities for kids at home

 ALBUQUERQUE, N.M.
-(KRQE) – The entire country is feeling the affects of the COVID-19 outbreak.
+(FOX) – The entire country is feeling the effects of the COVID-19 outbreak.
 One major impact we are seeing is school closures.

 Kids are currently home from school right now, as the country works to stop the spread of the coronavirus.
 So how are kids keeping their brains sharp and in learning mode?
 Be Greater Than Average is currently offering STEM-based activities through their Facebook page and website.